gematik/poc-dsr-documentation/content/en/docs/limitations/_index.md

 ## Security & Privacy
 Since this software is not a productive version, please submit an issue or pull request for any bugs or vulnerabilities you find.
 In case of a responsible disclosure, please follow instructions on [https://www.gematik.de/datensicherheit#c1227](https://www.gematik.de/datensicherheit#c1227).

-### Device Management Service Trusted Execution Environment
+### Device Management Service (GMS) Trusted Execution Environment
-The Device Management Service currently runs without enhanced isolation or sandboxing.
+The Device Management Service (GMS) currently runs without enhanced isolation or sandboxing.
 This issue will be addressed at a later date.

 ### Privacy-Enhancing Measurements
 Although privacy has been one of the key design principles for the PoC, the current architecture does not incorporate advanced privacy-enhancing mechanisms.
 This issue will be addressed at a later stage.